+Those Who

-Those Who Come To Visit
+Come To

+Visit

-Think of an aged man, sitting apart from the others in an old rocking chair, on the porch of a nursing home.
+Think of an aged man, sitting apart from the others in an ald rocking chair, on the po old rocking chair, on the porch of a nursing home.
 His eyes are not so quick to distinguish the features of those who approach.
 He does not hear as well as he once did; and his hands tremble as they lie folded on his lap.
-As Hosea said in Hosea 7:9, "... gray hairs are here and there upon him . . . ". for he has grown old with the years.
+As Hosea said in Hosea 7:9, "... gray hairs are here and there upon him ...", for he has grown old with the years.

-This pitiful old man yearns for someone to come and spend an hour with him.
+This pitiful old man yearns for

+someone to come and spend an hour with him.
 He needs companionship, the comfort of human kindness.